HercegDoo/AIComposePlugin/README.md

 ## Install

 1. Clone repository content to a AIComposePlugin directory inside your RoundCube plugins directory.
-2. Then reference plugin by adding an item "AIComposePlugin" to RoundCube plugins list in configuration (variable `$config['plugins']` variable in file $ROUNDCUBE_INSTALL_DIRECTORY/config/main.inc.php).
+2. Then reference plugin by adding an item "AIComposePlugin" to RoundCube plugins list in configuration (`$config['plugins']` variable in file $ROUNDCUBE_INSTALL_DIRECTORY/config/main.inc.php).
 Ensure your web user has read access to the plugin directory and all files in it.
 3. Rename config.inc.php.dist to config.inc.php in the AIComposePlugin directory

 ## Usage
 1. **Compose a New Email:**

     - Open Roundcube and start composing a new email.
-    - A new button labeled **Generate Email** will appear on the Compose page.
+    - A new button labeled **Generate** will appear on the Compose page.

 2. **Open the AI Prompt:**